Efficient-Computing-Lab/Converter/README.md

 ```
 All of the above information of course could be either provided manually of by a mechanism.
 It clearly depends on how developers plan to use the Converter

-By combining both examples mentioned above we have a complete example on how to generate the deployment files with Converter is the [DeployInterface.py](DeployInterface.py).
+By combining both examples mentioned above we have a complete example ([DeployInterface.py](DeployInterface.py)) on how to generate the deployment files with Converter.
 The code is also available below as a snippet.
 ```python
 import os
 import random